jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

 -   `USERNAME_PASSWORD`: Username password authentication

-On the command line, you can have one or more of the aforementioned authentication methods set in the setting `socks5.methods` as a space separated list.
+On the command line, you can have one or more of the aforementioned authentication methods set in the setting `socks5.methods` as a comma separated list.

 Command line example:

 ```
-./bin/jargyle start-server "--setting=socks5.methods=NO_AUTHENTICATION_REQUIRED GSSAPI"
+./bin/jargyle start-server --setting=socks5.methods=NO_AUTHENTICATION_REQUIRED,GSSAPI
 ```

 In the server configuration file, you can have one or more of the aforementioned